 through 10 pm tonight.
 Winds and seas will diminish late tonight and

 Northwest winds and seas will increase again Thursday afternoon

 through Friday, with a return of Small Craft Advisory conditions

 likely for the outer waters, and maybe the inner waters for a brief

 Skywarn activation is not requested.
 However weather spotters are

 encouraged to report significant weather conditions.

-PZ...Small Craft Advisory for winds from 9 PM this evening to 9 AM
+PZ...Small Craft Advisory until 10 PM PDT this evening for Coastal

-PST Tuesday for Waters from San Mateo point to the Mexican Border Extending 30 to 60 nm out including San Clemente
+Waters from San Mateo Point to the Mexican Border and out

+Extending 30 to 60 nm out including San Clemente Island.